-In accordance with section 307C of the Corporations Act 2001, I am pleased to provide the following declaration of independence to the directors of Kingsgrove RSL Club Ltd. As the lead audit partner for the audit of the financial report of Kingsgrove RSL Club Ltd for the year ended 31 December 2019, I declare that, to the best of my knowledge and belief, there have been no contraventions of:
+In accordance with section 307C of the Corporations Act 2001, I am pleased to provide the following declaration of independence to the directors of Kingsgrove RSL Club Ltd. As the lead audit partner for the audit of the financial report of Kingsgrove RSL Club Ltd for the year ended 31 December 2020, I declare that, to the best of my knowledge and belief, there have been no contraventions of:

-- the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - ii. any applicable code of professional conduct in relation to the audit.2
+- i. the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - ii. any applicable code of professional conduct in relation to the audit.2

-Name of Firm: Vidal O'Brien & Co.
+Vidal O'Brien & Co - Chartered Accountants

-Name of Partner, Geoffrey Smith
+Geoffrey Smith